An Experimental Study of Semantic Continuity for Deep Learning Models: Method

-The semantic discontinuity phenomenon of deep learning models is contrary to human intuition.
-It is desirable that the deep models understand things in a similar way as humans.
-To address this goal, we introduce the semantic continuity constraint as the general case for many existing neighborhood continuity methods, and analyze its benefit to the model learning and performance.
+The phenomenon of semantic discontinuity in deep learning models contradicts human intuition.
+Ideally, deep models should interpret data in a similar way as humans.
+To achieve this, we introduce the semantic continuity constraint.
+We analyze its benefits for model learning and performance.
+The desired effect of the semantic continuity constraint can be intuitively understood from Fig.~\ref{framework}.

-We have previously observed that the representation distance(DS) between image pairs becomes unreasonably large under changes that do not affect image semantic information such as data augmentation and adversarial attacks.
-So we intuitively use DS to constrain the model to improve semantic continuity.

-When calculating DS, semantically identical data pairs x and x' are required, where x refers to the original image and x' refers to the sample generated by non-semantic perturbation.
-Here we define in detail how to generate x':
+We previously observed that the representation distance ($DS$) between image pairs becomes unreasonably large under changes that do not affect the image's semantic information, such as data augmentation and adversarial attacks.
+Therefore, we intuitively use $DS$ to constrain the model and improve semantic continuity.
+To calculate $DS$, semantically identical data pairs \( x \) and \( x' \) are required, where \( x \) refers to the original image and \( x' \) refers to the sample generated by non-semantic perturbation.
+Here, we detail the process of generating \( x' \):

 where $P(\cdot)$ refers to the non-semantic perturbation: data augmentation or adversarial attack.